ChitrangGupta/YouTube-Data-Scrape/README.md

 Currently, the entertainment industry is using a variety of methods to track and analyse their performance on YouTube, such as manual analysis of the data, and using third-party tools and services.
 However, these methods have limitations and may not provide a comprehensive or accurate view of the channels' performance on YouTube.

 Web analytics is needed for this project because it allows us to identify trends and patterns in the data, and to provide insights and support decision-making for the YouTube entertainment channels.
-By analysing the data, we can identify the factors that contribute to the success of the channels, such as the types of videos that are popular, the time of the day when the videos are posted, and the engagement of the subscribers.
+By analysing the data, can identify the factors that contribute to the success of the channels, such as the types of videos that are popular, the time of the day when the videos are posted, and the engagement of the subscribers.

 #### Web analytics can potentially achieve the following goals for the YouTube entertainment channels: